wombleton/gitlaw-nz/acts/C/Criminal Proceeds (Recovery) Act 2009.md

     *   (b) in the case of an application made under [section 26][38],---

-        *   (i) the High Court; or

-        *   (ii) if the charge of the offence with which the instrument of crime is associated has been or is to be tried in a District Court, the District Court.
+        *   (i) the High Court, if the offence with which the instrument of crime is associated is for a category 4 offence, or if an order has been made under [section 68][338] or [70][339] of the Criminal Procedure Act 2011 transferring the proceedings in relation to the offence to the High Court:

+        *   (ii) the District Court, if subparagraph (i) does not apply.

     Compare: 1991 No 120 [s 39(1)][337]

+    Section 20(b): replaced, on 1 July 2013, by [section 413][335] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Applications for restraining order made on and without notice